ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-scripting-overview/scripting-with-javascript/common-usage-examples/validations.html.markdown

     function SimpleValidation(){

         if(app.getValue("dropdownAge").label<18 && app.getValue("txtMovieRating")=="18") {
             app.showMessage("Minors may not purchase 18 rated movies");
         }
     }

+## Highlighting Offending Widgets

+If your code detects a validation issue, then you can draw the user's attention to the offending fields using the [highlightWidgets()](../../../client-api/widget-functions/highlightwidgets) function.

     app.highlightWidgets(["If set to true, the user is able to drag and drop the widget with the mouse at run timeColor", "shapeColor"], "#22ff22", 40);

-## Highlighting Offending Widgets

-## If your code detects a validation issue, then you can draw the user's attention to the offending fields using the [highlightWidgets()](../../../client-api/widget-functions/highlightwidgets) function.

 ## Checking for Required Fields